Fetal Alcohol Spectrum Disorder (FASD)

 Support From a Key Worker

 Children with fetal alcohol spectrum disorder do best when their individual strengths are recognized.
-A key worker helps to to do this by:
+A key worker helps to do this by:

 • Finding ways that parents, family members, caregivers and service providers can adapt the child’s environment